 This sequel/prequel/cannot unsee-quel to The Terminator (and possibly T2.
 Pretend 3 and 4 didn’t happen) starts in familiar territory with everyone’s favourite futuristic super-soldier Kyle Reese being sent back in time to 1984 to protect Sarah Connor from a robotic assassin, the menacing T-800.
-However, when he arrives expecting to find a naive young waitress, he finds Sarah waiting for him with another T-800 that was sent back to protect her from a different terminator when she was 9, which she has named ‘Pops’ (yes, I almost cried too).
-A T-1000 is also sent back to 1984, leaving Kyle, Sarah and the 1973 T-800 to battle it and the 1984 T-800.
-When that’s complete they use a time displacement field Sarah and ‘Pops’ have built in the 80s (somehow) to go forward to 2017 to stop Judgement Day from happening (even though it was previously pencilled in for 1997).
+But instead of a naive young waitress, he finds a battle-hardened Sarah waiting for him with another T-800 that was sent back to protect her from a different terminator when she was 9, which she has named ‘Pops’ (yes, I almost cried too).
+A T-1000 is also sent back to 1984, leaving Kyle, Sarah and the 1973 T-800 to battle the T-1000 and the 1984 T-800.
+When that’s complete they build a time machine to go forward to 2017 to stop Judgement Day from happening (even though it was previously pencilled in for 1997).
 This is just the basic set-up of the film.
 If it sounds convoluted, that’s just the beginning.

 This is a new low for a franchise which has been sorely lacking in creativity since part 2.
 It’s the point where the Terminator has been well-and-truly milked dry and has no reason to exist other than the availability of Arnold Schwarzenegger (at least one improvement on Salvation).
 James Cameron would be spinning in his grave if he was dead.
 As it is he probably just regrets losing half the rights to the franchise in his divorce from Terminator produce Gale Anne Hurd.